kwame/informatux-tf-poc/README.md

-# This is Development Environment
+# This is the development environment
 ## Components
 The components of the environment are defined in the `main.tf` file.
 ## Global Variables